jpoll962/Fundamentals-of-Numerical-Analysis/hw_toc/Tasksheet_01/Tasksheet_01.md

 ## Task 2:
   I emailed Professor Koebbe to notify him that my Github account can be found at the following link:
   [https://github.com/jpoll962](https://github.com/jpoll962)

+  A Version formatted with Jekyll can be found at [https://jpoll962.github.io/math4610](https://jpoll962.github.io/math4610)

 ## Task 3:
   My math4610 has been created as a private repository with Professor Koebbe as a collaborator.
 The repository